 This strategy forms part of wider school improvement plans to ensure the education of all pupils can recover from the effects of the pandemic.
+We envisage this recovery period to continue for the foreseeable future.
 Other programmes will be implemented for pupils whose education has been worst affected, including non-disadvantaged pupils e.g. the National Tutoring Programme.